Friday, August 8, 2008

 B&B cats snuggle in for the afternoon!

 Our Dutch hosts put on a breakfast spread for a king and queen.
-In the morning we would be served a boiled egg, deli cold cuts, various fresh baked breads and croissants, fresh yogurt with berries, cheese slices, jam, and tea served in Jose’s cozy kitchen.
+In the morning, we would be served a boiled egg, deli cold cuts, various fresh-baked breads and croissants, fresh yogurt with berries, cheese slices, jam, and tea served in Jose’s cozy kitchen.
 We would pack up what we couldn’t eat and take it with us for our lunches between spontaneous adventures.
-They have a wonderful BIG shower and a huge soaker tub which I indulged my achy bones.
-Lovely garden property and we like that the B&B is in walking distance from Ede's village center.

 Cor and Jose, our B&B Hosts